 Conventional modes of mechanical ventilation provide positive pressure ventilation (PPV) to improve oxygenation and ventilation, prevent cardiovascular failure, manage intracranial pressure, protect the airways, and improve oxygen delivery to the tissues.
-PPV can be used as temporary therapy until the child’s condition no longer warrants support or as long-term therapy in children with chronic conditions requiring mechanical ventilation.4
+Volume-targeted ventilation (VTV) aims to produce a more stable tidal volume (VT) to reduce lung damage and stabilize the partial pressure of carbon dioxide (PCO2).undefined#ref3">3

-Rationale: The choice of mode must be individualized to the child.
+Rationale: The choice of mode must be individualized to the patient (Table 2).

-T is individualized to the child and disease state.
+Rationale: The VT is individualized to the patient and disease state.

-Rationale: The cycle mechanism is individualized to the child and the capabilities of the ventilator and determines when inspiration terminates.
+Rationale: The cycle mechanism is individualized to the patient and determines when inspiration terminates.

-Rationale: Inspiratory time influences oxygenation, and expiratory time influences ventilation.
+Rationale: Inspiratory time influences oxygenation, and expiratory time influences carbon dioxide elimination.

-Do not interrupt the ventilator circuit (e.g., during suctioning) for children on higher levels of PEEP; doing so may cause a significant loss of FRC.
+Do not interrupt the ventilator circuit (e.g., during suctioning) for a patient on higher levels of PEEP; doing so may cause a significant loss of FRC.

-In the volume-controlled mode, the child’s lung compliance may cause variable PIP.
-Set the high-pressure alarm per the organization’s practice above the child’s PIP to protect the lungs from sudden changes in resistance or compliance.
+In the volume-controlled mode, the patient’s lung compliance may cause variable PIP.
+Set the high-pressure alarm per the organization’s practice, above the patient’s PIP to protect the lungs from sudden changes in resistance or compliance.

 Rationale: Increased intrathoracic positive pressure may reduce venous return and cardiac output.
 Likewise, positive pressure may cause pneumothorax, which may also decrease cardiac output.

-Rationale: Asynchrony causes increased work of breathing and distress.
-Asynchrony in a small child is commonly associated with flow regulation; access to flow and speed of delivery influence the child’s ability to breathe comfortably.
+Rationale: Asynchrony causes increased WOB and distress.
+Asynchrony in a small patient is commonly associated with flow regulation; access to flow and speed of delivery influence the patient’s ability to breathe comfortably.